 Overview of Files.com

-Files.com is a U.S-based cloud-native Managed File Transfer (MFT), automation, and integration platform that enables organizations to securely store, transfer, and share files between users, teams, and organizations.
+Files.com is a U.S.-based cloud-native Managed File Transfer (MFT), automation, and integration platform that enables organizations to securely store, transfer, and share files between users, teams, and organizations.
 MFT technology provides the secure transfer of data efficiently and reliably compared to insecure technologies such as FTP and HTTP.
 Files.com provides a cloud-centric approach to file-based automations and integrations while emphasizing security, compliance, and data residency for business-critical file transfers and exchanges.

 Files.com is primarily designed for business-critical MFT workloads.
-And it has been providing these services to enterprise customers for over 10 years now, servicing 6500+ global customers across key industries like healthcare, finance, media, technology, and more.
+It has been providing these services to enterprise customers for over 10 years now, servicing 6500+ global customers across key industries like healthcare, finance, media, technology, and more.
 Files.com acts as both a client and a server for SFTP, FTP, and Applicability Statement 2 (AS2) protocols.
 This allows you to easily connect to any partner, customer, or system without compromising security.

 Key features and capabilities include:

 - Full custom domains, with custom SSL certificates and dedicated IP address

 - Real-time and scheduled sync integrations with 3rd party storage services such as Amazon S3, Azure, Google Cloud, SharePoint, Box, Dropbox, and more.

 - Bi-directional FTP/SFTP—which means Files.com can act as an FTP/SFTP client in addition to a server, enabling complex workflows.

 - Provides native apps for high-performance internal transfers.

 - Advanced automation and workflows, including bi-directional webhooks, GPG encryption/decryption, click wraps, and watermarking